rciam/rciam-docs/docs/developer/guide-for-sps.md

 ### Attribute-based authorisation

-OpenAIRE Login provides information about the authenticated user that may be used by Service Providers in order to control user access to resources.
-This information is provided by the OpenAIRE Login IdP in the [SAML attribute assertion](#attributes).
+OpenAIRE AAI provides information about the authenticated user that may be used by Service Providers in order to control user access to resources.
+This information is provided by the OpenAIRE AAI IdP in the [SAML attribute assertion](#attributes).
 The table below lists the SAML attributes that are relevant for user authorisation: